ArjunNair/Zero-Emulator/docs/porting-status.md

 - **Phase 2/3** done, merged. `EmulatorSession` runs the machine on its own thread, paced by the audio sink (`IAudioOutput.FinishedPlaying`); triple-buffered `VideoFrame`s; positional key state; SDL3 audio and gamepads.
 Two full RZX recordings replay to the end with zero desync.
-- **Phase 4** in progress.
-The Avalonia shell boots, renders, takes keyboard input, loads files, has the v1 menu set (machine, tape deck controls, sound, view, input).
-Missing: a tape-deck window with block list, options dialog beyond menu toggles, joystick button remapping UI, keyboard-help picture, About box polish, macOS native menu, file associations.
+- **Phase 4** mostly done.
+The Avalonia shell boots, renders, takes keyboard input, loads files, has the v1 menu set (machine, tape, sound, view, input), a tape-deck window (block list, transport, options), archive chooser, drag & drop, keyboard help and About.
+Verified by headless UI tests with screenshots.
-- **Phase 5** not started.
+  Missing: an Options window for paths/ROM files (everything else is reachable from menus), gamepad button remapping UI, keyboard-layout picture, macOS native menu bar, file associations.
+- **Phase 5** started. `dotnet publish` self-contained single-file works for all six RIDs (`packaging/README.md`); GitHub Actions workflow tests on three OSes and publishes artifacts;
+  `packaging/macos/make-app.sh` builds `Zero.app`.
+Trimmed builds are 44 MB vs 109 MB and warning-free,
+  but are not enabled in CI until someone runs one on a real display.
+Code signing / notarisation needs the Apple Developer identity and is documented, not automated.

 ## Deviations from the plan (and why)